Skip to main content

 Austria provides a robust system of employee benefits that combines statutory protections with supplementary employer-provided perks.
 These benefits ensure workers are covered in areas such as health, retirement, accident protection, and unemployment, while also offering additional support for their well-being and work-life balance.

-• Health Insurance: Health insurance in Austria is mandatory for all employees and is an integral part of the country’s social insurance system.
-Managed by institutions like the Austrian Health Insurance Fund (ÖGK) and the Social Insurance Institution for Self-Employed Persons (SVS), it covers a wide range of medical services, including doctor visits, hospital stays, medications, and rehabilitation.
-Contributions are deducted from salaries, and employees must register with an insurance provider.
+• Health Insurance: Health insurance in Austria is mandatory for employees and forms part of the statutory social insurance system.
+It covers a broad range of medical services, including doctor visits, hospital treatment, medicines, and rehabilitation.

 • First Pillar (State Pension): A basic state pension, funded through employee and employer contributions.